“The Days are LONG, but the years are FAST!”

-Her role as a full-time caretaker to not only a special needs child, made even more complex, with another kid in the mix.
+Her role as a full-time caretaker to not only a special needs child, made it even more complex, with another kid in the mix.

 Our house growing up had a finished basement with a small designated art room.

-That part of who my mom never died when her roles in life needed to shift.
+That part of my mom never died when her roles in life needed to shift.

 That room was used as her therapy to deal with life and create from what was still inside her.